habasweiny/habasweiny.github.io/_posts/2021-01-02-Friendship In The Time of Corona.md

 my friends.
 But more importantly, I missed my friends.
 A lot.
 This got me thinking about the place of friendships in our lives.

-> There is this common joke that Jesus’ greatest miracle was having twelve close friends in his thirties.
+There is this common joke that Jesus’ greatest miracle was having twelve close friends in his thirties.There is some truth to it.
-{:.quote}

-There is some truth to it.
 As we grow older it becomes increasingly hard to make new friends.
 Worse still, it also gets surprisingly easy to lose old ones.
 Everyone becomes so entangled in making strides in their career and their romantic lives that cultivating friendships takes a back seat.
 Friendships become a social blanket that only come in handy when one is facing cold trouble in other aspects of their lives.
 Your friends become backup plans, not intentional alliances.

+> a good number of my friends are suspiciously the same height as I am

 But that should not be the case.
 We meet new people everyday in our lives.
 We then carefully choose to form friendships with some and leave others as mere acquaintances.
 The criteria we